patricksurry/c65/README.md

     c65: PC=f016 A=00 X=00 Y=00 S=fd FLAGS=<N0 V0 B0 D0 I1 Z0 C0> ticks=0
     Skipped 84 lines from ../docs/py65mon-labelmap.txt
     Type ? for help, ctrl-C to interrupt, quit to exit.
+    kernel_init:
+    io_end:
+    *  f016  78          sei
-    PC f016  NV-BDIZC  A 00 X 00 Y 00 SP fd >
+    PC f016  nv-bdIzc  A 00 X 00 Y 00 SP fd >

-Your actual prompt should be a little more colorful, particularly to highlight which CPU flags are currently set.
+Your actual prompt should be a little more colorful.
+In particular note that CPU flags are highlighed and capitalized when set.
 Try typing `d<tab><enter>` to disassemble from the current program counter.
-(Actually just `d<enter>` is enough, but sometimes tab completion is handy.)
+(Actually `d<enter>` is enough, but sometimes tab completion is handy.)

     PC f016  NV-BDIZC  A 00 X 00 Y 00 SP fd > disassemble
     kernel_init: